Introduction to TSQL Interview Questions And Answers

 •PATINDEX( findTextData, textData ) – It returns the starting position integer value of text found in the string.

 •REPLICATE(character_expression, integer_expression ) – It repeats a character expression for a specified number of times.

 •RTRIM( textData) – Removes trailing blanks.
-SPACE( number of spaces ) – It repeats space value specified number of times.
+SPACE( number of spaces ) – It repeats the space value specified a number of times.

 •STUFF( textData, start, length, insert text data ) – It deletes a specified length of characters and inserts another set of characters at a specified starting point.